 This webinar is open to the public and is designed to qualify for 6.5 PDHs for professional engineers in all states except New York.

 HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider No. 0004647), Indiana (License No. CE21700059), Maryland, New Jersey (Approval No. 24GP00000700) and North Carolina (S-0130).
 Other states do not preapprove continuing education providers or courses.

 HalfMoon Education is an approved CM Provider with the American Planning Association.
 This course is registered for CM | 6.5 for Certified Planners.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).

-George Lueck, P.E., has 18 years of experience with the Texas Department of Transportation (TxDOT).
+Mr. Lueck, has 17 years of experience with the Texas Department of Transportation (TxDOT).
 He started his career performing design and surveying for a variety of roadway projects ranging from farm-to-market roads, urban roadways and high design speed facilities in the Waco district.
 He later transferred to the construction division, where he provided oversight to statewide districts in the areas of construction project management, construction engineering, inspection and contract claims.
 After serving in this capacity for over 9 years, he transferred to the transportation planning division.
 As Assistant Director of Traffic Analysis, he oversaw transportation data collection and reporting, corridor-level plans, and travel demand modeling.
 He then served the City of Killeen for 11 years as Assistant City Engineer and Director of Transportation.
 He had oversight of all operation of the city’s transportation system.
 He was also charged with ensuring that the city’s transportation system was planned, constructed and maintained in a cost-effective manner to effectively address the region’s growing safety, mobility and reliability needs.